 Ninety (90) days after the end of the Subscription Period or termination of your account, Aperture Education will automatically deidentify any personal data (including student data) received from you.
 If you want to extract any such personal data from the Services, you must do so before the end of the Subscription Period or termination of your account.

-- Give the impression that they emanate from or are endorsed by us or any other person or entity, if this is not the case.
+Give the impression that it emanates from or is endorsed by us or any other person or entity, if this is not the case.

 You agree that we may use any information that you provide or an Authorized User provides to us or that is collected via the Services (i) to provide the Services for your and each Authorized User’s benefit; (ii) to aggregate information in anonymized form for the purpose of preparing benchmarking reports and for other purposes consistent with any applicable legal requirements, including FERPA; and (iii) to utilize data capture, syndication and analysis tools, and other similar tools, to extract, compile, synthesize and analyze any non-personally identifiable data or information resulting from your or an Authorized User’s use of the Services (“Statistical Data”).
 Statistical Data may be collected and used by us for (i) improving our educational products, (ii) demonstrating the effectiveness of our products and services, (iii) developing new services and applications, and (iv) any lawful business purpose without a duty of accounting to you, provided that the Statistical Data is used only in aggregated form, without specifically identifying you, any student or other individual, or the source of the Statistical Data.